-To help site visitors understand the roll forming, corrugating, and metal fabricating processes, Corrugated Metals has included this one-of-a-kind glossary.
+To help site visitors understand the roll forming, corrugating, and metal fabricating processes, Corrugated Metals, Inc. has included this one-of-a-kind glossary.

 The glossary is organized as an alpha listing to quickly assist you in finding the term you are looking for.